ninsent/shade-perfection/README.md

 ## Changelog

-### [1.2.0] - 2025-10-16
+### [1.2.1] - 2025-10-16

-- Added: Global saturation control (0-100%) with curve visualization & Warm/Cool Gray presets
-- Changed: Palette generation algorithm & Rebalanced all preset configurations
-- Fixed: Icon positioning & Package.json metadata
+- Changed: Internal codebase refactoring with Vite build system and modular architecture

 Check the [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes.